Muralt Bluff Prairie

 - Collecting plants, rocks or animals

-During the early 1970s Albany natives Gary Eldred and John Ochsner independently discovered this patch of unusual tall grasses and flowers.
-The next spring in April of 1975, together with Jonathan Wilde, Tim Hammerli and others, they dropped a match in the southeast corner and watched the fire follow the wind across the field to the north.
-Their suppression tools – snow shovels and burlap bags — proved inadequate to slow or stop the fire.
+During the early 1970s, early Prairie Enthusiasts Gary Eldred and John Ochsner independently discovered the unusual tall grasses and flowers covering Muralt Bluff Prairie.
+They kept visiting the site and made a plan to conduct a prescribed burn there.
+In April of 1975, Gary and John joined Reynold Zeller, Dan Hazlett, Jonathon Wilde, Deanne DeLaronde, Chuck Philipson, Tim and Peggy Hammerly, and John Ringhand as they dropped a match in the southeast corner and watched the fire follow the wind across the field to the north.
+Their suppression tools—snow shovels and burlap bags—proved inadequate to slow or stop the fire.
 The Albany Fire Department responded to reports of a wild fire, but they were unable to get their trucks up the bluff, so everyone stood and watched as the fire eventually ran out of fuel.
 Many cedar trees were scorched, the ground was blackened.
-But that summer the bloom of flowers – long suppressed by lack of fire – was impressive enough that the Green County Board of Supervisors was persuaded to buy the acreage.
+But the following summer erupted in blooms of native flowers which were long suppressed by lack of fire.
+The sight was impressive enough that the Green County Board of Supervisors was persuaded to buy the acreage, protecting it from development.
+Read more about this first prescribed burn HERE.